Clarke number: Usage in Japan

 As geological definition of "Earth's crust" evolved, the "10 mile-deep" approximation were deemed out-of-date, and some people considered the term "clarke number" obsolete too.
 Yet other people may have meant broader senses, not limiting to Earth's crust, leading to confusion.
 RCST1961(1961) switched their "clarke number" table from Kimura(1938) to Mason(1958) based, and the label "clarke number" on table was removed in RCST1963(1962).
 IDPC(1971) removed the "clarke number" table which was a Kimura(1938)'s variant.
 IDPC(1981) said the term is mostly abandoned, and the dictionary entry for "clarke number" itself was removed from IDPC(1998).
 So "clarke numbers" became associated almost solely with Kimura(1938)'s data, but Kimura's name forgotten.
 Incidentally, in major reference books, there was no data table titled "clarke numbers" which showed Clarke's original tables.

 Despite being removed from major reference books, data from Kimura(1938) and phrases such as "the Clarke number of iron is 4.70", unsourced, continue to circulate, even in the 2010s (example:).

 Example data

 This section lists only historical data.
 For recent data, see Abundance of elements in Earth's crust.

 Technical definition of "clarke", "Earth's crust" and "lithosphere" differ among authors, and the actual numbers vary accordingly, sometimes by several times.
 Even the same author presents multiple versions, with various estimation parameters or knowledge refinements.
 Yet they are often quoted without source, rendering the data unverifiable.

-Clarke & Washington presented estimations of the average composition of outer part of Earth with 4 variants:
+Clarke & Washington presented estimations of the average composition of the outer part of Earth with four variants: